 Later we moor at Kom Ombo to visit the picturesque Graeco-Roman Period riverside temple of the crocodile god Sobek and Haroeris, or Horus the Elder.
 The temple plan is unusual – its dedication to two gods necessitated the division of the interior into eastern and western halves, which mirror each other.
 We find evidence for oracular consultation here, and a wall relief that has been interpreted by some as an illustration of medical implements.
 A small site museum has recently opened here displaying embalmed crocodiles and other ancient evidence for the cult of the crocodile god here.

-We moor for the night close to the village of El Gerdiab, and dine onboard our dahabeya.
-(Overnight on dahabeya) BLD
+We moor for the night close to the village of El Gerdiab, and dine onboard our dahabiya.
+(Overnight on dahabiya) BLD

 Day 18: Friday 13 December, El Gerdiab – Aswan

 Today we enjoy a tranquil day on the last leg of our cruise to Aswan.
 The granite cataract at Aswan turned the pre-dam river into non-navigable rapids, and created a natural southern frontier of Egypt.
 It was also the gateway to trade routes south into sub-Saharan Africa.
 As such it was a land of garrisons and passing merchants where the cultures of Egypt and Nubia blended and overlapped.